-Since the ball moves across the seats in a wiping motion, the ball valve is an excellent and cheapest shut off device for DN50 and lesser CHW pipelines to blockages due to debris in the medium.
+This valve is an excellent and cheapest shut-off device for DN50, while lesser CHW pipelines to blockages due to debris in the medium.

 When the ball valve is fully opened, it has no obstruction in the flow path causing slight friction loss.

-These valves are manufactured in wafer and lugged types, it may be lever or gear operated.
+Butterfly valves are manufactured in wafer and lugged, it may be lever or gear operated.

-The discs are available in highly robust materials- nickel plate ductile iron or stainless steel.
+The discs are available in highly robust materials, i.e. nickel plate ductile iron or stainless steel.

-Check valves may also be required in lines feeding the secondary CHW system, in which the pressure can rise above the primary system.
+These valves may also be required in lines feeding the secondary CHW system in which the pressure can rise above the primary system.

 Swing check valves could be installed on the pipe in the horizontal and vertical (upstream) directions.

-The wafer design enables easy installation, it has lesser weight, lesser space requirement, and easy maintenance compared to flange models.
+The wafer design enables easy installation as it has lesser weight, lesser space requirement, and easy maintenance compared to flange models.

-It is provided at the exit; the air gets deposited in the pipe.
+Air valves is provided at the exit, the air gets deposited in the pipe.

-These valves are also located near and above the hydraulic shield; the chamber is filled with water which has been drawn from the pipeline.
+These types of valves are also located near and above the hydraulic shield, the chamber is filled with water that has been drawn from the pipeline.

 Due to air pressure, the float is pulled down and the poppet valve is open to allow air to escape.

 As air moves out of the chamber, the water level in the chamber rises, causing the float to stop working so that the poppet valve is closed.